-Women from Pearland, TX and other cities near Houston and Webster visit our plastic surgeons for breast lift surgery and many other breast enhancement procedures.
+Women visit our plastic surgeons in Pearland, Webster, and Houston, Texas, for breast lift surgery and many other breast enhancement procedures.
 To get started, request a consultation online or call our office at (281) 282-9555 and a member of our staff can help schedule an appointment.

 A breast lift can be performed at any age, but plastic surgeons usually recommend waiting until breast development has stopped.
 Pregnancy and breastfeeding may have significant and unpredictable effects on the size and shape of your breasts.
 Nevertheless, many women decide to undergo breast lift surgery before having children and feel that they can address any subsequent changes later.
 Since the milk ducts and nipples are left intact, breast lift surgery usually will not affect your ability to breastfeed.

 You may be a good candidate for breast lift surgery if you have one or more of the following:

 Sometimes, these conditions may be inherited traits.
 In certain cases, breasts develop differently so that one breast is firm and well positioned while the other is not.
 There may be differences in the size of your breasts as well as their shape.
 Women who have had children may combine a breast lift with implants along with body contouring procedures, such as a tummy tuck and liposuction, as part of a mommy makeover.

 |Technique Names||Incision Placement||Degree of Correction||Benefits|